EinWesen/quicksnippit-sublime-plugin/README.md

-# QuickSnippit - A SublimeText 3 - Plugin
+# QuickSnippit - A plugin for SublimeText 3

-This is jusst a small plugin for my personal use.
+This is jusst a small plugin mainly for my personal use.

 It allowes me to apply some kind of snippet-like template to structured data, effectively giving the opportunity of filling multiple values at predifend places in a text.

-Currently the template to be applied is taken from the clipboard. i plan to be able to take from a regular snippet file in the future.
+Currently the template to be applied is taken from the clipboard.
+I plan to be able to take it from a regular snippet file too in the future.
 As well as the possibility to use meaningful variable names.

 # Whats supported right now?

 Create a snippet / template like

     Dear ${PARAM0} ${PARAM1},
-    We have registered your birth year as ${PARAM2].
+    We have registered your birth year as ${PARAM2}.
     Sincerely,
     Name